haifengl/bigdata/README.md

 Hive
 ----

-We have discussed Apache Pig that provides a data flow DSL Pig Latin to ease the MapReduce programming.
 Although many statements in Pig Latin look just like SQL clauses, it is a procedural programming language.
 In this section we will discuss Apache Hive that first brought SQL to Hadoop.
 Similar to Pig, Hive translates its own dialect of SQL (HiveQL) queries to a directed acyclic graph of MapReduce (or Tez since 0.13) jobs.
 However, the difference between Pig and Hive is not only procedural vs declarative.
 Pig is a relatively thin layer on top of MapReduce for offline analytics.
 But Hive is towards a data warehouse.
 With the recent stinger initiative, Hive is closer to interactive analytics by 100x performance improvement.

 Pig uses a “schema on read” approach that users define the (optional) schema on loading data.
 In contrast, Hive requires users to provides